-- Registrations open May 1, 2018, and close October 19, 2018 - Third Party Advertiser Information Package will be available online and at Clerk's Office - Ensure you are qualified to be a third party advertiser - Download forms from website (also available at Clerk's Office) - 1.
+- Registrations open May 2, 2022, and close October 21, 2022 - Third Party Advertiser Information Package will be available online and at City Clerk's Office - Check the legislation to ensure you are qualified to be a third party advertiser - Download forms from website (also available at Clerk's Office) - 1.
 Registration Form - 2.
 Access to Third Party Advertiser Contact Information - 3.
 Third Party Advertiser Declaration - No registration fee required